Artlima1/low_power_faceID_max78000/README.md

 To upload the firmware for the first time use, you can follow the instructions [here](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Feather/README.md#first-time-firmware-updates).

 Together with the FeatherBoard, there is an ESP32 DevKit V1 to provide wireless connectivity to the system.
+Since the boards have different logic levels (MAX78000 used 1.8V and ESP32 uses 2.3V), a logic level shifter is also required to communicate the boards.

 ### Software Requirements